AREA 2024

 • Short paper — a position paper describing relevant questions and issues that participants feel should be addressed; a demo paper describing a demonstration of an agent/robotic application, system or tool; a new idea in the field which is not ready for publication as a regular paper but would benefit from discussion.

 • ECAI 2024 review transfer — resubmission of papers rejected from the main conference, decision will be made purely on the basis of the reviews written for the main conference and how well the paper aligns with the scope of the workshop.
+Please submit a PDF as supplementary material containing all of the ECAI 2024 reviews associated with your paper.
+The initial submission can be in ECAI's format or Springer LNCS format.
+However, the camera-ready version to be submitted later on will have to be in LNCS format for it to be published.

 Full-length research papers must not exceed sixteen (16) pages single column excluding references and appendices and short papers must not exceed eight (8) pages single column excluding references and appendices.
 All submissions must be in English and PDF format.
 Each submission will receive at least three single-blind reviews.
 All papers should be original and not be submitted elsewhere.
 The review process is single-blind: submissions should not be blind, reviewers will be.